-Basis, methods and assumptions applicable to particular classes of business

-Unit-linked and index-linked business
+Basis, methods and assumptions applicable to particular classes of business Unit-linked and index-linked business

 Unit-linked business is valued as the face value of the units at market bid price, together with allowance for non-unit cash flows, including mortality and other claim benefits, future expenses and policy charges.
-Allowances are included where appropriate for loyalty bonus and for waiver of premium benefits, permanent health benefits, permanent total disability benefits, regular increase benefits and guaranteed insurability options.
+Allowances are included where appropriate for loyalty bonus and for waiver of premium benefits, permanent health benefits, permanent total disability benefits and quaranteed insurability options.

 Non-unit reserves are calculated by projecting cash flows on a monthly basis for each month that the policy is expected to remain in force.
 Explicit allowance is made for future commission where appropriate.
 Allowance is also made for the promise that the Company made to policyholders that the charges on certain pensions policies will not exceed 1% p.a. in any future year.

 A non-unit reserve is determined along similar lines for unitised with-profits business where the investment liability arises in the with-profits fund, but other policy benefits, charges and expenses arise in the non-profit funds.
-As the expected present value of charges exceeds the expected present cost of other policy benefits and expenses, this reserve is a negative liability, i.e. an asset to the Company.